UCSD-ECEMAE-148/spring-2023-final-project-team-11/README.md

 DonkeyCar

 THE PROCESS
-Using Donkeycar GPS navigation we added a Python script that mimicked the manage.py we used for the assignment given in class.
+Using Donkeycar GPS navigation we added a Python script to path_follow_car directory that mimicked the manage.py we used for the assignment given in class.
+In our case, this Python script is called manage_detect.py.
+Then in donkeycar/donkeycar/parts we added our SignDiff.py.
+This script would control the throttle and steering of our car when it would detect any of the signs we had.
+WARNING the png images you use for the sign detection must go in the same directory as your Python script.
+So our images were also uploaded into the parts directory of DonkeyCar.
+This gave us a functional robocar that performed well for our final project.
+We would also like to give thanks to https://github.com/jayeshbhole/Sign-Detection-OpenCV.git which helped us figure out how to go on with OpenCV and our sign detection.